hadinajem52/WebHealthProject/docs/phase-6/SEO_Value_Extraction.md

 - duplicate titles, canonicals and descriptions produce counts greater than one;
 - malformed markup (unclosed tags, a comment containing markup, a `<title>` inside `<script>`) extracts what a browser would and does not throw;
+- head scoping: an SVG `<title>` and body-level `<meta>`/`<link>` are not page metadata;
+- the declared charset is honoured for bytes that would decode differently without it;
+- a canonical longer than the stored bound resolves from the full authored value and records no resolved URL rather than a truncated one;
+- a document the parser cannot handle produces `ExtractionFailed` rather than an exception;
 - a truncated document still extracts and is flagged;
 - **absence test:** a document containing a distinctive marker produces no extracted value containing it.

+Database (`DatabaseFoundationAssertions`):

+- the column inventory of `seo_observation` — no column exists that could hold markup;
+- each half of the applicability contract is rejected by name;
+- **absence test at the persistence boundary:** a finalised check over a marker-laden document leaves the marker in no text column of `seo_observation`, `check_result`, `finding` or `audit_event`.